Scott Mcgregor

 • None

 BIO: Scott McGregor was born in Melbourne (VIC) and began playing basketball as a junior with the Newcastle basketball program.
 McGregor received a scholarship to attend the Australian Institute of Sport (Canberra) in 1994.
-He spent one year there and played for the program’s state league team.
+He spent two years year there and played for the program’s state league team (1994, 1995).

 NBL EXPERIENCE